dart-archive/one-hour-codelab/README.md

 [![Build Status](https://drone.io/github.com/dart-lang/one-hour-codelab/status.png)](https://drone.io/github.com/dart-lang/one-hour-codelab/latest)

-These are small Dart samples used by two codelabs: [Avast Ye, Pirates][client-codelab], in which you learn to build and web app, and which takes about an hour to complete, and [Beware the Nest o' Pirates][server-codelab] which shows you how to write a RESTful Dart server.
+These are small Dart samples used by two codelabs:

+* [Avast Ye, Pirates][client-codelab], where you learn to build a web app.
+This lab should take about an hour to complete.
+* [Beware the Nest o' Pirates][server-codelab] which shows you how to write a RESTful Dart server.

 Repository and testing
 ----------------